SU0809/iot/README.md

 # iot
-app development usin iot and python
+app development using iot and python